pauerbino/extensionIAW/readme.md

 3. Press the "+" button over the product for which you would like to get its comments.
 4. The comments will appear under the product in the page.

-In order to enable this last functionality related to the objects defined in a page through the web extension, it is required to have the following repository in the computer where the web extension is going to run: https://github.com/francomahl/sswmfa.
+In order to enable this last functionality, it is required to have the following repository in the computer where the web extension is going to run: https://github.com/francomahl/sswmfa.
-This server must be up andn running when using the extension.
-Futhermore, the link to this server must be defined in the web extension options in the field "API URL" so that the extension knows where to get the comments of a certain product.
+This server must be up and running when using the extension.
+Futhermore, the link to this server must be defined in the web extension options in the field "API URL" so that the extension knows where to send the products and get its comments.